realitytracing/Reality-Tracing-WIP/GLOSSARY.md

 ### Rate Sensitivity
 Sensitivity to the speed of change; systems and humans have limited capacity to absorb rapid change.

+### Salience
+**Definition:**
+The ongoing directional flow of finite energy toward locally sustaining ends, emerging from contingent conditions and stabilizing only through habituation.

+**Notes:**
+Salience is dynamic and non-freezeable.
+It is observable only through its effects—habits, attention, bias, motivation, and local ends.

 ---

 ## Epistemic and Modeling Terms